Crawford County Clerk

 your birth certificate in addition to one form from the Primary

-Identification list.
+an official document with a raised seal.
 If you do not have a Primary ID document, you must

 produce two Secondary ID documents.